feathr-ai/feathr/CONTRIBUTING.md

 If you have any user feedback, please create a new Github issue and the community will collect your feedback and work on it.

+# Pull Request(PR) Process
+* Your PR should be created on top of your own fork.
+* It's preferred to have reviewers that are familiar with the part of code you are changing to review it.
+* We encourage everyone to review the PR if you are interested in it.
+* You need at least two reviewers that have permissions to approve your PR.

+## How to Become a Reviewer with Merge Permission
+In this section, the reviewers always means the reviewers with merge permission.

+We use an apprentice program here to help you become a reviewer with merge permission.
+If you are interested in becoming a reviewer, you can become an apprentice of an existing reviewer.
+The reviewer will mentor you to establish the skill set needed to become a reviewer of certain areas.
+When the time(typically 3-6 months) is ready, you are familiar with the code of certain areas, and the skill set is built, the reviewer can approve that you become a reviewer.

+There is a maximum number of allowed reviewers.
+As long as the review process can scale, the reviewer number won't be increased.

+If you are inactive for too long as a reviewer, your reviewer permission will be removed.

 # Code Of Conduct
 This code of conduct outlines our expectations for participants within the community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.